mjdevdev/mj-bootloader/README.md

 Currently the bootloader is tested on a live usb stick.
 It is guaranteed to not brick your device during both the installation and testing process.

 It currently only loads the second stage bootloader and prints a message on it.
-In the future it will display a list of partitions for you to select and boot to.

-It will automatically search available partitions like other bootloaders.
+Features like boot menu, finding linux partitions and loading it, are still under development but will be released soon.

 <!--<p align="right">(<a href="#readme-top">back to top</a>)</p>-->